The Countdown Is On: GDPR FAQs Answered

 Perhaps the most hotly debated clause under the new regulation is Article 6 which says that data collection and profiling without consent are allowed if the controller has a ‘legitimate interest’ in doing so.
 By now Twitter is already abuzz with examples of companies using the ‘legitimate interest’ clause to avoid obtaining consent from users.
 One such example was a business that explained how they were a ‘legitimate business’ and therefore everything they did was for a ‘legitimate business purpose’ – we’re not making this stuff up!

-However, WP29 have actually been quite clear in their guidelines concluding that advertising and data profiling do not fall under this clause.
-We can therefore ascertain that AdTech providers cannot rely on the legitimate interest clause to continue with behavioural targeting activities.
+However, WP29 has actually been quite clear in their guidelines concluding that advertising and data profiling do not fall under this clause.
+We can, therefore, ascertain that AdTech providers cannot rely on the legitimate interest clause to continue with behavioral targeting activities.
 The lack of clarity and clear guidelines on how to obtain consent from users given the complexity of the media supply chain means many firms are still in the dark without any plans in place to obtain consent or delete data when requested.
 Some vendors are hoping and relying on the legitimate interest clause and taking a ‘wait and see approach’, observing how rules will be enforced before making major changes to their privacy policies but this approach could prove costly with maximum penalty fines for failure to comply of €20 million or 4% of the company’s global annual turnover – whichever is higher.

 How “freely given” must consent be?